 Shoot.
 I forgot to get rid of the bottle of vodka the day before.
 “I have one bottle of vodka!”

 “Okay.
 No need to declare that.
 You are good to go.
 Enjoy my country.”

 “Thanks.
 I am sure we will.”

-We rolled under the big Welcome to Canada sign beyond relieved.
-As nerve wracking as it was, it was a whole lot easier than I expected.
+Beyond relieved, we rolled under the big Welcome to Canada sign.
+As nerve-wracking as it was, it was a whole lot easier than I expected.
 No stopping us now.

 Has anyone had any issues while trying to cross a border?
 Comment below with your craziest stories.